GPUs

 The qBraid Lab GPU server is tailored for researchers and developers requiring enhanced computational capabilities.
 This high-performance Lab instance allows users to leverage GPUs for accelerated circuit simulation, to explore quantum machine learning applications with GPU-enabled quantum gradients, and more.

-## Launch GPU instance
+## Launch a GPU Instance

 <Note>